NiCE: CXone

-CXone Mpower was launched in 2024.
 The platform provides customer service automation.
 In September 2024, it was announced NiCE was part of a $578 million deal to transform Services Australia.
 CXone Mpower received a significant update in October 2024.

-In March 2025, NiCE announced the launch of CXone Mpower Orchestrator.
+In March 2025, NiCE announced the launch of CXone Orchestrator.
 It uses an AI agent to perform and assist in automating customer service tasks, and won Overall Best and Best Innovation in Customer Experience at Enterprise Connect 2025.
+In 2025, it secured a major deal with the UK’s Department for Work & Pensions, under which CXone would be deployed in a 40,000-seat agreement.